So you’re ready to move to a new office?

 - Transport copies of your data backup to the new location separate from the main system and each other.

-- Verify all wiring and data cables are labelled correctly and to which piece of equipment it belongs.
+- Verify all wiring and data cables are labeled correctly and to which piece of equipment it belongs.

 - Compose a contact list of everyone involved in the move.